 AASB 16 was issued in February 2016.
 It will result in almost all leases being recognised on the balance sheet, as the distinction between operating and finance leases is removed.
 Under the new standard, an asset (the right to use the leased item) and a financial liability to pay rentals are recognised.
 The only exceptions are short-term and low-value leases.
-Management is currently in the process of assessing the impact of the new rules and at this stage.
+The standard will affect primarily the accounting for the Group's operating leases.
+As at the reporting date, the